The number of young people aged 10 to 17 in detention in Victoria decreased from 627 in 2019–20 to 513 in 2020–21.

-Victoria had the lowest rate of young people aged 10 to 17 in youth detention in 2019–20 at 10.2 per 10,000 young people.
-This was followed by Tasmania at 10.3 per 10,000 young people.
-The Northern Territory had the highest rate at 55.7 per 10,000 young people.
-This was almost twice the rate in Western Australia, at 28.5 per 10,000 young people, and more than five times the rate in Victoria.
+Victoria and Tasmania had the lowest rates of young people in youth detention in 2020–21 at 8.3 per 10,000 young people.
+The Northern Territory had the highest rate at 65.9 per 10,000 young people.
+This was almost triple the rate in Western Australia, at 22.5 per 10,000 young people, and almost eight times the rate in Victoria and Tasmania.

-Note: The data in the graph includes people aged 10 to 17 incarcerated in a youth detention facility as opposed to an adult custodial facility.
+Note: The data in the graph includes people aged 10 to 17 detained in a youth detention facility as opposed to an adult custodial facility.
 Data is based on the count of unique persons in custody at any time during the year.

-Detention rates per 10,000 young people aged 10 to 17 years in youth detention facilities in each Australian state and territory in 2019–20
+Detention rates per 10,000 young people aged 10 to 17 in youth detention facilities in each Australian state and territory in 2020–21

 Hover over a bar in the graph to display the detention rate and the number of young people in detention for each state and territory.
 The vertical line shows the national rate.

 |Jurisdiction||Number||Rate per 10,000 young people aged 10 to 17|